"Heroes" (David Bowie song): Lyrics

 Bowie is also recounted to have used events in his own life for the lyrics, such as his then-marital issues, alcoholism and his inability to swim ("I wish I could swim").
 Furthermore, O'Leary notes that the phrase "I will be king, you will be queen" is taken directly from the traditional English folk song "Lavender's Blue".
 In the late 2010s, a story on the Italian Bowie website Blackstar revealed that artist Clare Shenstone, who Bowie met in 1969, had visited him during the summer he recorded "'Heroes'".
 The two spent a day walking along the Wall, which started, in her words, "with David asking me if I dreamed about him because he dreamed about me.
 I told him I had just had a beautiful dream about swimming with dolphins."
+Speaking on the BBC Radio 4's Bowie in Berlin documentary in 2024, Shenstone claimed the song's lyrics were directly inspired by the day the two spent together, saying the lyrics "like dolphins can swim" were referring to the dream she had and told Bowie about, while other parts of the lyrics like "and the guns, shot above our heads and we kissed, as though nothing could fall" were Bowie recalling moments from the day when the two were walking by the Wall and kissed there.